iPad 7 SIM Card Reader Replacement

 Step 46

-- Grab the tip of a spudger, an opening tool, or even your trusty fingernail and gently lift up that little hinged locking flap on the SIM card reader cable ZIF connector.
-You've got this!
+- Carefully use the tip of a spudger, an opening tool, or even your fingernail to lift that small, hinged locking flap on the SIM card reader cable's ZIF connector.

 Tools Used